Dr. Piotr M.A. Cywiński, Museum Director

 Member of the International Auschwitz Council, and its secretary from 2000-2006.
 From 2005-2014 deputy chairman of the Council of the International Center for Education about Auschwitz and the Holocaust.
 From 2010-2016 member of the Council for the Protection of Memory of Combat and Martyrdom (ROPWiM) and from 2009-2018 member of the Board of Museums at the Minister of Culture and National Heritage.
 Nominated by Władysław Bartoszewski as Chairman of the Auschwitz-Birkenau Foundation, which he co-founded.
 Co-founder and chairman of the board of the Auschwitz-Birkenau Institute, chief expert of the Center for Research on Economics of Memorial Sites (at SWPS University of Social Sciences and Humanities), co-founder and chairman of the Society for Management of the Memorial Sites.

 In 2009-2017 Member of the Board of Trustees of the II World War Museum to be built in Gdańsk.
 Member of the Board of the Foundation for the Maximilian-Kolbe-Werk, founded by the German Episcopate Conference.
 From 2010 a member and from 2011 a Board Member of the Maison d'Izieu Memorial in France.
 From 2015 a member of 'Memorial' in Moscow.
-In 2017 he became a Chairman of the Program Board of the Jewish Historical Institute in Warsaw.
+Between 2017-2021 he was a Chairman of the Program Board of the Jewish Historical Institute in Warsaw.

 Photo by Mikołaj Grynberg